csv2table

 table you end up with no wasted space.
 Of course, you can

-use UPDATE
+use UPDATE as well.

-If you can't get the data loaded as all TEXT
+If you can't get the data loaded as all TEXT,

 you've got a real steaming turd file on your hands.
 If you